| |

 and the late 19th Century.
 The tomb is to 18 year

-amiable young woman was blest with an uncommon
+young woman who was blest with an uncommon

 sweetness of disposition, a refined and highly